cvdsoto/tictactoe/readme.md

 ### Known Bugs
 - Clicking the "Start Button" while a game is ongoing will restart the players' turn.
+- When the game is a draw, the last player's background is still highlighted.

 ### Wish List
 - Use LocalStorage to allow games to continue after page refresh / loss of internet connectivity